-In algebra valuation ring and filtered ring are two most important structures [6],[7],[8].
-We know that filtered ring is also the most important structure since filtered ring is a base for graded ring especially associated graded ring and completion and some similar results, on the Andreadakis-Johnson filtration of the automorphism group of a free group [2], on the depth of the associated graded ring of a filtration [3],[4].
-So, as these important structures, the relation between these structures is useful for finding some new structures, and if R is a discrete valuation ring then R has many properties that have many usage for example Decidability of the theory of modules over commutative valuation domains [8], Rees valuations and asymptotic primes of rational powers in Noetherian rings and lattices [7].
-M.H.
-Anjom SHoa and M.H.Hosseini in [1] proved that if there exists a valuation ring then we can defined a filtration on R, consequently they prove some properties.
+In algebra valuation ring and filtered ring are two most important structure [5],[6],[7].
+We know that filtered ring is also the most important structure since filtered ring is a base for graded ring especially associated graded ring and completion and some similar results, on the Andreadakis-Johnson filtration of the automorphism group of a free group [1], on the depth of the associated graded ring of a filtration [2],[3].
+So, as these important structures, the relation between these structure is useful for finding some new structures, and if R is a discrete valuation ring then R has many properties that have many usage for example Decidability of the theory of modules over commutative valuation domains [7], Rees valuations and asymptotic primes of rational powers in Noetherian rings and lattices [6].